yemM/flippy/README.md

   * depth : You can adjust the perspective effect (default : 0.12)
   * light : You can adjust light and shadow intensity (default : 60)
   * noCSS : You can force Flippy to NOT use CSS3 properties even if the browser support it (default : false)
+  * noRemove: You can prevent Flippy from injecting and removing dom elements, instead use css to show/hide
   * onStart : The function triggered before the animation start
   * onMidway : The function triggered at half animation
   * onAnimation : The function triggered each time the Flippy is refreshed